The Fishermen at sea.

 In 1805 Turner stages his own exhibition in his gallery at his home in Harley Street.

-In 1807 he becomes a professor of perspective at the Royal Academy and in 1845 becomes appointed as deputy professor.
+Then in 1807 he becomes a professor of perspective at the Royal Academy and in 1845 becomes appointed as deputy professor.

 In 1808 Turner stays for the first time at Farnley Hall, the home of one of his patrons and soon to become dear friend Walter Fawkes.